News

 New funding for CoLab PhD research on extreme weather

 A new funding initiative at UBC is bringing together expertise from multiple disciplines to tackle one of the most pressing problems of our time: managing the impact of extreme weather conditions, such as heatwaves and heavy rainfall.
-With $53,000 in annual renewable funding, the Collaborative PhD Program is aimed at training students across diverse fields […]
+With $53,000 in annual renewable funding, the Collaborative PhD Program is aimed at training students across diverse fields to develop innovative solutions to climate-related challenges while fostering cross-disciplinary knowledge and collaboration.
+As extreme weather events become more frequent and severe, the need for innovative solutions is greater than ever.
+This funding will support research focused on stormwater management and heatwave mitigation, specifically through the […]

 Faculty Hiring